-- a.
+a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.

-The site will be directly accessed from Logan Street at the north.
-Two separate accesses are proposed and will meet relevant spacing standards - b.
+The project site is near the intersection of Saint Street & Hagen Road on the East.
+SR 240 is less than 500 feet North of the project site.

+b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?

 The site is not currently served by public transit.
-The nearest transit stop is located approximately 1.3 miles southeast at Spengler and Stevens - c.
+The nearest transit stop is located approximately 0.7 miles east at Saint St at Stevens Dr (RC115).

+c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?

-Approximately 118 parking stalls will be provided with the completed project.
-The proposal will not eliminate any parking stalls. - d.
-Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
+This proposal will not eliminate nor create any parking stalls.

+d.
+Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

-Yes, frontage improvements including curb, gutter, and sidewalk will be required along Logan St. - e.
+Yes, frontage improvements including curb, gutter, and sidewalk will be required along Saint St.

+e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.

-No. - f.
+f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
 What data or transportation models were used to make these estimates?

-Approximately 327 ADT and 46 peak hour trips would be generated due to this proposal.
-These estimates were determined using the 9th Edition ITE Trip Generation Manual.
+This is a storage facility that will receive approximately 8 additional semi-truck loads of potatoes per day.

-- g.
-Will the proposal interfere with, affect, or be affected by the movement of agricultural and forest products on roads or streets in the area?
+g.
+Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.

+h.
+Proposed measures to reduce or control transportation impacts, if any:

+'''

-No. - h.
-Proposed measures to reduce or control transportation impacts, if any: Transportation impact fees will be paid as required by the City of Richland.
+Transportation impact fees will be paid as required by the City of Richland.

+'''